Transgender rights in the United Kingdom: Medical treatment for young people

 On 21 March 2024, NHS England announced that it would prescribe hormone replacement therapy to individuals aged 16 and older.
 This is a departure from GIDS policy, which stipulated that young people could only access hormones at 16 if they had been on puberty blockers for a year.
 On 18 April 2024, Scotland's NHS announced that it would temporarily pause prescribing puberty blockers to children referred by its specialist gender clinic.
 The Sandyford clinic in Glasgow also said new patients aged 16 or 17 would no longer receive other hormone treatments until they were 18.
 The children who were already receiving puberty blockers and hormones will be able to continue their treatment.
 The decision to pause both these treatments for new patients was made to give the government time to review the evidence.
 The Scottish government plans to issue a position statement on these treatments in the coming weeks.
 The decision to pause these treatment prompted criticism from several organisations including the Scottish Trans and the Equality Network and the Rainbow Greens.

 In April 2025, it was reported that the NHS had not issued any new prescriptions of gender affirming hormones to minors in the year since the Cass Review was published despite them not being banned, with the NHS instead prioritising "holistic care".
 However, referrals to these new services are low compared to the former Gids program at Tavistock, due to the new referral process being made more complex and families choosing to get help for their children somewhere else — such as by acquiring hormones on the black market or abroad.

-In September 2025, the Northern Ireland Health Minister, Mike Nesbitt, announced that Cass had accepted an invitation to conduct a review of Northern Ireland's gender services.
-The assessment will also consider proposed reforms to unify Northern Ireland's adolescent and adult services into a single continuous model of care.
-The review is expected to begin in November 2025.
+In September 2025, the Northern Ireland Health Minister, Mike Nesbitt, announced that Cass had accepted an invitation to review Northern Ireland's gender services.
+The assessment was also to consider proposed reforms to unify Northern Ireland's adolescent and adult services into a single continuous model of care.
+Cass visited Northern Ireland in November 2025, and the review was published in February 2026.

+In March 2026, NHS England paused the issuing of new prescriptions of cross-sex hormones to 16 and 17-year-olds who question their gender, following a review finding that previous research into how harmful or beneficial the drugs may be was "really weak".